Goldfish7718/personal-portfolio-2/README.md

 And now you can view the website on `https://localhost:3000`

+# Deployment 🌐

+- This website is currently available on this domain: [Tejas Nanoti's Personal Portfolio](https://tejasnanoti.vercel.app)

 # Contact 🔗

 - For any questions, please contact me on my email: [tejasnanoti2@gmail.com](mailto:tejasnanoti2@gmail.com)